kostasthanos/Virtual-on-screen-keyboard/README.md

 lower_color = np.array([75, 169, 45], np.uint8)
 upper_color = np.array([96, 255, 255], np.uint8)
 ```
 Alternative someone can use trackbars window.
-See *[Hand Gestures](https://github.com/kostasthanos/Hand-Gestures-and-Finger-Counting)* for more details.
+See *[Hand Detection and Finger Counting](https://github.com/kostasthanos/Hand-Gestures-and-Finger-Counting)* for more details.

 ## Print-write selected character
 First of all find the max contour in the frame.
 Find the center of the max contour and check if center is inside a letter box per row of rectangles in frame.